rpawliuk/ForJulia/README.md

 # ForJulia

-This is a social simulation game based off ideas from Animal Crossing.
+This is a social simulation game being made in C++ and SFML.

 Future iterations will include:
 * Map